Reactish-State

 subscribe(() => {

-// Log selector value every time after it has changed
+// Log the selector value every time it changes

-// `config` can hold contextual data from a selector
+// `config` can hold contextual data from the selector

 console.log(`${config?.key} selector:`, get());